Roof Shingles: 7 Critical Mistakes Roofing Contractors Make (And How to Avoid Them)

 When shingle roofing isn’t lined up properly, it can leave gaps that let in wind and moisture.
 Over time, this can lead to leaks, damage, and costly repairs.
 Some common mistakes include:

-- Crooked rows – If roof shingles aren’t installed in a straight line, they won’t look right and won’t provide proper coverage.
+- Crooked rows – If roof shingles aren’t lined up straight, they won’t just look off—they also won’t cover your roof the way they should.

 - Incorrect overlap – If shingles aren’t layered correctly, they won’t keep water out the way they should.